DestanT/we_rate_music_drf/README.md

 #### ModalWindow

 **Overview**
 The ModalWindow component acts as a pop-up confirmation window that appears when triggered.
-It used throughout the app to confirm more crucial actions, such as deleting a playlist or being redirected to the Spotify authentication page.
+It is used throughout the app to confirm more crucial actions, such as deleting a playlist or being redirected to the Spotify authentication page.
 Just in case it was a misclick by the user.

 **Props**
 It is recommended to use the following props to make use of the ModalWindow component, and parent components using this component should also manage the showModal and setShowModal states:

-- title (string): The text title displayed at the top of the modal.
+- title (string): The text title is displayed at the top of the modal.
-- body (any): The main content of the modal, which can be text, an image or JSX.
+- body (any): The main content of the modal, which can be text, an image, or JSX.
 - onHide: The function to close the modal, by making a function call to setModalShow(false) from its parent component.
 - onConfirm: A function that is passed from the parent component, typically used to confirm the users' action.